 Swimming at Mossman Gorge in an Icy Rainforest Stream ( Maybe!)

 There are a few options for safe, crocodile free, stinger free swimming in the hot season.
 For tourists, Mossman Gorge was probably the best bet and certainly the most beautiful site.
 Park at the visitor’s centre and take the shuttle bus up to the rainforest boardwalk.
 Last time we went there were signs up saying no swimming.

 Visit Port Douglas for Carnivale

 Port Douglas has its own annual Carnivale in May each year.
 We host various dining ( and drinking) events and round off the festivities with a good old-fashioned street parade.
-The kids will love it, my favourite part is the Seafood Festival help on the Marina.
+The kids will love it, my favourite part is the Seafood Festival held on the Marina.
 Food, music, drinks and fun in an amazing open-air setting.

 Try the Open-Air Cinema- Has Now Left Port